vesaakerman/easy-fedora-to-bag/docs/index.md

 EXAMPLES
 --------

-    $ easy-fedora2vault -d easy-dataset:1001 -o ~/stagedAIPs simple
-        creates a directory in '~/stagedAIPs'.
+    $ easy-fedora-to-bag -d easy-dataset:1001 -o ~/stagedAIPs simple creates a directory in '~/stagedAIPs'.
 This directory is an AIP bag, it has the UUID as the directory name, and contains all relevant information from 'easy-dataset:1001' using the 'simple' transformation.

-    $ easy-fedora2vault -d easy-dataset:1001 -s -o ~/stagedAIPs simple
-        easy-dataset:1001 is transformed according to the simple transformation, but only if it fulfils the requirements.
+    $ easy-fedora-to-bag -d easy-dataset:1001 -s -o ~/stagedAIPs simple easy-dataset:1001 is transformed according to the simple transformation, but only if it fulfils the requirements.
 The AIP bag is generated in directory '~/stagedAIPs'.

-    $ easy-fedora2vault -s -u testDepositor -i dataset_ids.txt -o ./stagedAIPs -l ./outputLogfile.csv simple
-        creates a bag in './stagedAIPs' for each dataset in 'dataset_ids.txt' deposited by 'testDepositor' using the 'simple' transformation.
+    $ easy-fedora-to-bag -s -i dataset_ids.txt -o ./stagedAIPs -l ./outputLogfile.csv simple creates a bag in './stagedAIPs' for each dataset in 'dataset_ids.txt' using the 'simple' transformation.
 If a dataset does not adhere to the 'simple' requirements, or is not deposited by 'testDepositor', it will not be considered and an explanation will be recorded in 'outputLogfile.csv'.

 RESULTING FILES